A reader on my blog recently sent me this question:

-Micro needling was initially used as a clinical treatment for improving and reducing post-acne scarring.
-It works by breaking down existing scarred tissues with fine needles which theoretically stimulates skin healing and rejuvenating process.
+Micro-needling (or dermal rolling) was initially used as a clinical treatment for improving and reducing post-acne scarring.
+It works by breaking down existing scarred tissues with fine needles which stimulate skin healing and rejuvenating process.
 Over the past few years, it has become a popular modality for reducing the appearance of aging, lines, wrinkles and tightening the skin.
 The process is called Collagen Induction Therapy (CIT).
-Micro needling theoretically stimulates collagen synthesis, firming skin, minimizing lines, wrinkles, and scarring.
+Micro needling stimulates collagen synthesis, firming skin, minimizing lines, wrinkles, and scarring.
 Micro needling works at a dermal (deeper) level.

 Chemical peels, on the other hand, are superficial resurfacing treatments and work by chemically exfoliating the skin.
 Chemical peels improve the appearance of the skin by enhanced exfoliation.
 Chemical peels work more on the surface at the epidermal level, to minimize and improve signs of clogging, congestion, acne, open pores, brown spots, pigmentation and fine lines.